This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Whip the cream, sugar, and vanilla until soft peaks form.
-Add mascarpone and continue whipping until stiff peaks form.
+• In a small bowl, whip the heavy cream, sugar, and vanilla with an electric mixer until soft peaks form.

-• Add a second layer of dipped ladyfingers, then top with the remaining cream.
+• Add a second layer of dipped ladyfingers, then spread the remaining cream on top and smooth it level.

 Notes